How far can light travel?

 Wrong Track: The light runs out before it gets to us.

 Wrong Track: Light's only got quite a long range: then it stops.

-Right Lines: Light keeps going until it gets absorbed.
-But there might not be enough light entering your eye for you to see something – although your dog might still be able to!
+Right Lines: Light keeps on going until it gets absorbed.
+But there might not be enough light entering your eye for you to see something – although your dog might still be able to see it.

 Light doesn't run out or get used up

 Thinking about the learning

 On the one hand pupils are quite prepared to accept that light can travel 150 million kilometres from the Sun to the Earth and yet at the same time believe that light from their torch beam

 gets used up in a matter of a few metres.

 The light from the torch becomes progressively more spread out and may also be scattered and absorbed by particles in the air (more in the physics narrative).
 The light is not